 At night, just as the Northern Lights were winking and flashing through the fog, Kotick climbed a bare rock and looked down on the scattered nurseries and the torn and bleeding seals.
 'Now,' he said, 'I've taught you your lesson.'
 'My wig!' said old Sea Catch, boosting himself up stiffly, for he was fearfully mauled.
 'The Killer Whale himself could not have cut them up worse.
 Son, I'm proud of you, and what's more, I'll come with you to your island-if there is such a place.'

-'Hear you, fat pigs of the sea.
-Who comes with me to the Sea-Cow's tunnel?
+'Here you, fat pigs of the sea!
+Who comes with me to the Sea Cow's tunnel?
 Answer, or I shall teach you again,' roared Kotick.
 There was a murmur like the ripple of the tide all up and down the beaches.
 'We will come,' said thousands of tired voices.
 'We will follow Kotick, the White Seal.'
 Then Kotick dropped his head between his shoulders and shut his eyes proudly.
 He was not a white seal any more, but red from head to tail.
-All the same he would have scorned to look at or touch one of his wounds.

-A week later he and his army (nearly ten thousand holluschickie and old seals) went away north to the Sea-Cow's tunnel, Kotick leading them, and the seals that stayed at Novastoshnah called them idiots.
-But next spring when they all met off the fishingbanks of the Pacific, Kotick's seals told such tales of the new beaches beyond Sea-Cow's tunnel that more and more seals left Novastoshnah.
-Of course it was not all done at once, for the seals are not very clever, and they need a long time to turn things over in their minds, but year after year more seals went away from Novastoshnah, and Lukannon, and the other nurseries, to the quiet, sheltered beaches where Kotick sits all the summer through, getting bigger and fatter and stronger each year, while the holluschickie play round him, in that sea where no man comes.
+All the same, he would have scorned to look at or touch one of his wounds.
+A week later he and his army (nearly ten thousand holluschickie and old seals) went away north to the Sea Cow's tunnel, Kotick leading them, and the seals that stayed at Novastoshnah called them idiots.
+But next spring, when they all met off the fishing-banks of the Pacific, Kotick's seals told such tales of the new beaches beyond Sea Cow's tunnel that more and more seals left Novastoshnah.
+Of course it was not all done at once, for the seals need a long time to turn things over in their minds, but year by year more seals went away from Novastoshnah, and Lukannon, and the other nurseries, to the quiet, sheltered beaches where Kotick sits all the summer through, getting bigger and fatter and stronger each year, while the holluschickie play round him, in that sea where no man comes.
+LUKANNON This is the great deep-sea song that all the St. Paul seals sing when they are heading back to their beaches in the summer.
+It is a sort of very sad seal National Anthem. - I MET my mates in the morning (and oh, but I am old!) - Where roaring on the ledges the summer ground-swell rolled; - I heard them lift the chorus that dropped the breakers' song- - The beaches of Lukannon-two million voices strong!

-LUKANNON

-[This is a sort of sad Seal National Anthem.]

-I MET my mates in the morning (and oh, but I am old!)
-Where roaring on the ledges the summer ground-swell rolled.

-I heard them lift the chorus that drowned the breakers' song-

-The Beaches of Lukannon two million voices strong.

-The song of pleasant stations beside the salt lagoons, The song of blowing squadrons that shuffled down the dunes- The song of midnight dances that churned the swell to flame- The Beaches of Lukannon-before the scalers came!
+The song of pleasant stations beside the salt lagoons, The song of blowing squadrons that shuffled down the dunes, The song of midnight dances that churned the sea to flame- The beaches of Lukannon-before the sealers came!

-I met my mates in the morning (I'll never meet them more!).
-They came and went in legions that darkened all the shore.
-And o'er the foam-flecked offing as far as voice could reach We hailed the landing-parties and we sang them up the heach

-The Beaches of Lukannon-the winter-wheat so tall, The dripping, crinkled lichens, and the sea-fog drenching all!
-The platforms of our playground, all shining smooth and worn!
-The Beaches of Lukannon-the home where we were born!
+- I met my mates in the morning (I'll never meet them more!); - They came and went in legions that darkened all the shore. - And through the foam-flecked offing as far as voice could reach - We hailed the landing-parties and we sang them up the beach. - The beaches of Lukannon-the winter-wheat so tall- The dripping, crinkled lichens, and the sea-fog drenching all! - The platforms of our playground, all shining smooth and worn! - The beaches of Lukannon-the home where we were born!

-I met my mates in the morning, a broken, scattered band, Men shoot us in the water and club us on the land.
-Men drive us to the Salt House like silly sheep and tame, And still we sing Lukannon-before the sealers came.
+I meet my mates in the morning, a broken, scattered band.

+Men shoot us in the water and club us on the land; Men drive us to the Salt House like silly sheep and tame, And still we sing Lukannon-before the sealers came.